ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_3-MOVING_TO_MODERN_C++/item_17-understand_special_member_function_generation/synopsis.md

    these two operations are not independent;
-   memberwise move consists of move operations on data members and base classes that support move operations, but a copy operation for those that don't)
+   memberwise move consists of move operations on data members and base classes that support move operations, but a copy operation for those that don't).

-generated special member functions are implicitly "public" and "inline"
+Generated special member functions are implicitly "public" and "inline".

-generated functions are nonvirtual unless the function in question is a destructor in a derived class inheriting from a base class with a virtual destructor
+Generated functions are nonvirtual unless the function in question is a destructor in a derived class inheriting from a base class with a virtual destructor.

-member function templates never suppress generation of special member functions
+Member function templates never suppress generation of special member functions.

-"rule of three":
+"Rule of three":
-if you declare any of a copy constructor, copy assignmet operator, or destructor, you should declare all three
+if you declare any of a copy constructor, copy assignmet operator, or destructor, you should declare all three.